 Scripting SQL Commands

-You can define one or more SQL commands to be performed before DataVeil masks are executed and/or after the DataVeil masks are executed.
+One or more SQL commands can be defined to be performed before DataVeil masks are executed and/or after the DataVeil masks are executed.

 These scripts are defined specifically for each database in a masking project.